 How To Delete All Your Google Activities?

 Pausing your activities doesn’t delete the old records that have already been tracked in Google’s servers.
-To do this, you’ll need to delete all the activities since the beginning of the time.
+To do this, you must delete all the activities since the beginning of the time.
 Here’s how you do this:

 Step 1: Visit this link – https://myactivity.google.com/delete-activity